 A big part of being a responsible pet owner is learning how to train them to live comfortably in the world of humans.
-Let’s face it, if it were up to our dogs, every day would be a romp in the kitchen trash and jump of the backyard fence.
+Let’s face it, if it were up to our dogs, every day would be a romp in the kitchen trash and jump off the backyard fence.
 Dogs and cats don’t intend to break all of our human rules, they are just not wired to innately know them.

 That is where training becomes center stage in the quest to bring order and balance and ultimately, contentment, to the lives we share with our animals.
 It is widely known that positive experiences create the healthiest learning environments, so finding ways to promote positive reinforcement is of utmost importance when training our pets.
-Successful training of an animal takes time, trust, treats, and toys.
+Successfully training an animal takes time, trust, treats, and toys.